jfasch/jfasch-home/trainings/log/detail/2023-XX-XX-Python-SAP/index.rst

 OO Introduction
 ...............

-Python is strongly object oriented internally - event an ``int`` is an *object of class int*, for example.
+Python is strongly object oriented internally - even an ``int`` is an *object of class int*, for example.
 It does not impose OO knowledge on its users though; nevertheless knowing a bit of it cannot hurt.